 • Includes a matching gift search tool that allows donors to search for their companies’ program.

-On their matching gift page, March of Dimes included common information that might be required during the submission progress as well as a resource where donors can find their employers’ specific program.
+On their matching gift page, this organization included common information that might be required during the submission progress as well as a resource where donors can find their employers’ specific program.

 With a dedicated matching gift page, you can make the matching process easier for donors.
 For instance, if they have questions, you can easily direct donors to this page to learn more.